 CAHSI Local Research Experiences for Undergraduates (LREU) Program

-The CAHSI Local REU seeks to excite African-American/Black, Hispanic/Latinx, Native American (AHN) and female students about computing graduate studies and provide them with the research experiences critical for graduate studies.
+The program seeks to excite African-American/Black, Hispanic/Latinx, Native American (AHN) and female students about computing graduate studies and provide them with the research experiences critical for graduate studies.
 CAHSI institutions are working together to raise the low number and share of AHN and female students who enter and complete graduate programs in computing fields, which are among the least diverse science disciplines.
-More information about why it is so urgent to broaden participation in computing here.
+Read more about why it is so urgent to broaden participation in computing on the CAHSI Literature page.